mavlink/MAVSDK-docs/en/cpp/quickstart.md

 > **Note** To use other platforms or programming languages see: [Installation](../getting_started/installation.md).

-You will also to install a build toolchain to compile your code.
+You will also need to install a build toolchain to compile your code.
 However the required dependencies (e.g. `cmake`, compiler) are installed as part of [setting up the simulator](#simulator) (next step).